 Play proceeds thus, with all players collecting tiles from factories or the repository until none remain.
 Their aim is to fill pre-tiling rows with tiles of the same pattern.
 But taking too many tiles may lead to penalties later!

-The game proceeds through tile sourcing and tile fixing phases until someone completes a full row – just the one.
+The game proceeds through tile sourcing and tile fixing phases until someone completes a full row on the wall – just the one.
 Then comes final scoring.

 Other versions have been devised